alexisdavalos/alexisdavalos/README.md

 ##

 <p text-align="left">I'm a <b>Fullstack Engineer</b> with a passion for constantly learning and pushing the boundaries of my comfort zone.
 I have <b>2+ years of experience in Front-End Development</b> working on design, deployment, and maintenance of web-based projects and <b>3+ years of experience in Graphic Design and Marketing</b>.
-I am comfortable using design tools like <b>Photoshop, Illustrator, After Effects, and Premiere.</b></p>
+I am very comfortable using design tools like <b>Photoshop, Illustrator, After Effects, and Premiere.</b></p>

 - 🔭 I’m currently working on my finding a new software engineering role and learning german 🇩🇪
 - 🌱 I’m currently learning to better myself through daily practice and discipline